fserb/canvas2D/spec/display-list-object.md

 ### Modifying a DLO

-A DLO can be modified by issuing additional drawing commands.
-These commands are appended to the DLO.
+A DLO can be modified by issuing additional drawing commands using the methods of the DLO instead of the Canvas context.
+These commands are applied in retained mode and merely appended to the command list of the DLO.

 ```js
 dlo.fillText("Hello", 10, 10);